msys2/msys2.github.io/web/docs/updating.md

 ## Managing configuration file backups

-When you have modified a global configuration file of a package (under `/etc` for example) and the content of the file would changed due to an update or the package being remove then pacman will create a backup of the changed file instead of discarding your changes.
-If you don't change any global configuration files then you can ignore this section.
+When you have modified a global configuration file of a package (under `/etc` for example) and the package is about to be removed or updated then pacman will avoid deleting your changes.
+The `pacdiff` tool can then be used to merge your configuration file with the default state again.

-1) In case a new package version gets installed which changes the file content, then pacman will leave the existing file alone and create a `<filename>.pacnew` instead:
+1) In case a new package version with some changed configuration gets installed, which would discard your changes, pacman will leave the existing file alone and create a `<filename>.pacnew` with the new configuration instead:

 ```console
 warning: /etc/myconfig.conf installed as /etc/pacman.d/myconfig.conf.pacnew
 ```

-You can run `pacdiff` which searches for such `.pacnew` files and will ask you how to deal with them:
+You can run `pacdiff` which searches for such `.pacnew` files and will ask you how it should deal with them:

 ```console
 $ pacdiff